joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 ### <a name='VisualCodeneedsextensions'></a>Visual Code needs extensions

 Visual Code is a powerful code editor, but it needs some extensions to be usable in a .NET Core project.
-Here a list of extensions you must have :
+Here is a list of extensions you must have :
 * [C# By OmniSharp](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) - Provide Syntax Highlighting, IntelliSense, Debugging, etc...
-* [Nuget Package Manager](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) - Let you to add or remove package reference in csproj easily.
-Let's have a look on this extension, its page show how to simple add a Nuget Package.
+* [Nuget Package Manager](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) - Lets you to add or remove package reference in csproj easily.
+Let's have a look at this extension, its page shows how to simple add a Nuget Package.
 * [C# Extensions](https://marketplace.visualstudio.com/items?itemName=jchannon.csharpextensions) - Add some snippets (ctor, prop, ...) and the template for a Class or an Interface.

-I advise to have at least C# By OmniSharp & Nuget Package Manger, because without them, it could be harder to work on a .net core project with VS Code...
-But it still possible !
+I advise to have at least C# By OmniSharp & Nuget Package Manager, because without them, it could be harder to work on a .net core project with VS Code...
+But it's still possible !

 ### <a name='DebuggingwithVisualCode'></a>Debugging with Visual Code

-By default, on the left side of you VSCode, you have a crossed bug representing the Debug panel.
+By default, on the left side of your VSCode, you have a crossed bug representing the Debug panel.
 On this panel, there is everything you need to debug a .net core project :
-* Variables contains current values of your variables when the debugger hit a breakpoint
+* Variables contain current values of your variables when the debugger hits a breakpoint
-* Watch allow the developer to have a look on specific variable and change its value
+* Watch allows the developer to have a look at specific variable and change its value
-* CallStack redraw the path of your execution
+* CallStack redraws the path of your execution

-If you hit F5 or you press the play button, VSCode will ask you to configure the project :
+If you hit F5 or press the play button, VSCode will ask you to configure the project :
 ![vscode hit F5](/assets/images/blog/201706-dotnet-core-vscode/vscode-hit-f5.png)

-Because I have installed C# By OmniSharp, there is .NET Core in the list of environment available.
-Select .NET Core and a launch.json file will be create in .vscode folder.
-There is three nodes on ``configurations`` :
+Because I have installed C# By OmniSharp, there is .NET Core in the list of available environments.
+Select .NET Core and a launch.json file will be created in .vscode folder.
+There are three nodes on ``configurations`` :
 * **.NET Core Launch (console)** to run your project as console.
 * **.NET Core Launch (web)** to run your project as web application.
 * **.NET Core Attach** to attach an instance of your application on the debugger.

 This file is used by VSCode to configure your debugger.
-There is IntelliSense to add few properties  and you can found more documentation [here](https://code.visualstudio.com/docs/editor/debugging).
+There is IntelliSense to add few properties  and you can find more documentation [here](https://code.visualstudio.com/docs/editor/debugging).

 On my configuration, I update the **program** property to set the StartUp project from ``"program": "${workspaceRoot}/bin/Debug/<target-framework>/<project-name.dll>",`` to ``"program": "${workspaceRoot}/dotnetcorevscode.Web/bin/Debug/netcoreapp1.1/dotnetcorevscode.Web.dll",``.

 If I hit F5 one more time, I'll have an Error : "Could not find the preLaunchTask 'build'."
-You can create this on by click on "Configure Task Runner" and select .NET Core once again.
+You can create this one by clicking on "Configure Task Runner" and select .NET Core once again.
 It will create a launch.json file with the ``dotnet build`` event.

 _When you run you project you'll have an exception because appsettings.json is not found.
 You can update the path or move the file on the root of your project_